 Evidence is emerging that these shortages are no longer solely the result of maldistribution but also an inadequate supply of medical practitioners globally.
-Factors contributing to this situation are complex and include decreases in satisfaction and wellbeing among medical graduates and doctors-in-training; inadequate leadership, particularly in hospital settings; and insufficient workforce incentives to attract and retain doctors in all specialties.
+We must train enough home-grown doctors to meet community need, especially those from our regional and rural communities.
+Factors contributing to undersupply are complex and include decreases in satisfaction and wellbeing among medical graduates and doctors in training; inadequate leadership, particularly in hospital settings; and insufficient workforce incentives to attract and retain doctors in all specialties.

-Investment is urgently needed to address a range of workforce issues, as set out below:
+Action is urgently needed to address a range of workforce issues, as set out below:

-Broader workforce incentives are required to both attract and retain the medical workforce in our regional, rural and remote communities, particularly our First Nations doctors.
-Incentives should enable these doctors to maintain their skills in and/or train in crucial fields such as obstetrics, anaesthetics, paediatrics, general practice and mental health.
+■ Broader workforce incentives are required to both attract and retain medical practitioners in our regional, rural and remote communities, particularly our First Nations doctors.
+Incentives should enable these doctors to maintain their skills and/or train in crucial fields such as obstetrics, anaesthetics, paediatrics, general practice and mental health.

-- Excessive workloads and inadequate resources are contributing to moral injury and burnout.
+■ Excessive workloads and inadequate resources are contributing to moral injury and burnout.
 Staff must have access to sufficient resources for safe supervision of patient care.
+This also includes protecting staff and patients from preventable infections through the use of best practice hospital infection controls.

-While AMA Queensland recognises innovations in models of care are part of the workforce solution, these must be evidence-based and grounded in reality.
+While AMA Queensland also recognises innovations in models of care are part of the workforce solution, these must be evidence-based and grounded in reality.
 The simple fact is that most admitted patients require hospital treatment and cannot be managed via virtual models.
-We need more doctors and they must only be expected to work at sustainable levels so we are not losing them faster than they can be replaced. - Pathways for career development are required for all professions, including medicine.
+We need more doctors and they must only be expected to work at sustainable levels so we are not losing them faster than they can be replaced.

+- Pathways for career development are required for all professions, including medicine.
 All pathways must be needs-based and drawn from accurate data projections about the number of doctors required and requisite college training place availability.
-Queensland Health must undertake holistic stakeholder engagement to develop and implement these pathways, particularly for regional, rural, remote and First Nations health practitioners. - Hospital upgrades or builds must produce the physical infrastructure necessary for staff to work effectively.
+Queensland Health must genuinely advocate for increased numbers of Commonwealth Supported Places for Queensland school leavers to study medicine.
+It must also undertake holistic stakeholder engagement to develop and implement these career pathways, particularly for regional, rural, remote and First Nations health practitioners. - Hospital upgrades or builds must produce the physical infrastructure necessary for staff to work effectively.
 Doctors report that basic facilities such as offices, workstations, IT systems and adjunct transport infrastructure are often lacking, directly reducing their ability to treat patients effectively.
 Sufficient high-quality, safe and affordable staff accommodation must also exist to support health workers moving to regional, rural and remote areas.

-Priority 2- Training pathways
+Priority 2 - Training pathways

 We cannot grow our medical workforce if recent medical graduates and international medical graduates (IMGs) cannot access the training pathways needed to further their careers.
-Insufficient training places and resources and guidance once on a program are among the leading causes of distress and poor wellbeing for early-career and IMG doctors.
+Insufficient training places, resources and guidance once on a program are amongst the leading causes of distress and poor wellbeing amongst early-career and IMG doctors.